xian-ran/prestackPro-Manual/spectral-decomposition.md

 ![](/assets/sp_10_avovols.png)

 _Near, Mid and Far volumes blended as a time slice.
-Where the near, mid and far amplitudes have equal values the blend will be white. _
+Where the near, mid and far peak amplitudes have equal values the blend will be white. _